Breaking News from AWS re:Invent

 Configuration

-Go to Manage Jenkins, open Configure system, find Coralogix section and configure your account Send-Your-Data API key for sending system/audit/security logs and metrics (take note that Send system log wont be checked since it’s not currently supported):
+Go to Manage Jenkins, open Configure system, find the Coralogix section and configure your account Send-Your-Data API key for sending system/audit/security logs.

 You can configure as many keys as you want.